WJAR: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In January 2009, WJAR began broadcasting the Retro Television Network on its second digital channel and digital cable.
 WJAR-DT2 had previously carried NBC Weather Plus.
 WJAR replaced RTV with MeTV on September 26, 2011, as part of a groupwide affiliation agreement with Media General; the channel replaced RTV on some Media General-owned stations in other markets.

 On September 1, 2022, MeTV was replaced with Charge!.

 Analog-to-digital conversion

-WJAR discontinued regular programming on its analog signal, over VHF channel 10, on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 51, using PSIP to display the station's virtual channel as its former VHF analog channel 10.
+WJAR discontinued regular programming on its analog signal, over VHF channel 10, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 51, using virtual channel 10.
 This allowed ShopNBC station WWDP to begin operation of its permanent digital facility on channel 10.